jieyinjane/Deep-LOB-Trading/README.md

 In our paper, we evaluate our system model on both simulation dataset and historical stock data of Chinese A-share market.

 - The simulation dataset: We simulate three hypothetical market sentiments (uptrend, downtrend, and flat) and one dataset under a mixture of different market sentiments by a zero intelligence agent-based model with the [codes](https://github.com/JackBenny39/pyziabm).
+If you would like to reproduce our trading system, you could download the simulation datasets [here](https://drive.google.com/drive/folders/1gQw7WtzuEdF2yMlgO9cC66brJ4MUtPl9?usp=sharing) and have a taste.
 - The CS-20 dataset: [Benchmark dataset](https://github.com/hkgsas/LOB) is publicly available and downloaded.
 - The proprietary dataset of CS-100: Provided by the Fintech company [TradeMaster](https://www.trademastertech.com).